 Overview

-The platform uses three types of wallets, each serving a strictly defined role in the payment-processing architecture.
+The platform uses four types of wallets, each serving a strictly defined role in the payment-processing architecture.

 Master Wallets (Liquidity Wallets)